Note: In the event of a discrepancy between the English and French versions of this program, the French version prevails.

 - THE “RESEARCH-CREATION SUPPORT FOR NEW ACADEMICS” (CCZ) FORM;

-- THE CANADIAN COMMON CV and its “DETAILED CONTRIBUTIONS” attachment.
+- THE CANADIAN COMMON CV and its “DETAILED CONTRIBUTIONS” attachment (available in the E-portfolio FRQnet).
 The Common Canadian CV and Detailed Contributions attachment file are available in the Toolbox section on the program web page or directly in the “Activity details” box in the E-portfolio.
 The Common Canadian CV – “Société et culture” version – must be updated within 12 months prior to the competition deadline.
 The Detailed Contributions file must be completed in due form and attached to the application in the appropriate section of the E-portfolio.
 To ensure that the attachment is properly transmitted to the Fonds, you must save it in PDF format under “Canadian Common CV” in the E-portfolio.

 Only the official “Research-Creation Support for New Academics” form, the FRQSC version of the Common Canadian CV with its Detailed Contributions attachment, and the other required documents will be accepted.

-All required documents to be submitted with the application form must be grouped and scanned (PDF file) into a single document for each of the appropriate sections in the “Activity details” box.
+All required documents to be submitted with the application form must be scanned individually in PDF format, without read protection or special double tab configuration, for each of the appropriate sections in the “Activity details” box.

 The following documents must be transmitted from the “Other documents” section: